ikali0/logic/content/pages/projects/project-three.md

 date: '2022-01-22'
 client: Awesome client
 description: >-
-  This project merges gaming and education to create interactive experiences that teach users to solve real-world problems.
-Through gameplay, users discover new tools, foster innovation, and develop skills to tackle global challenges.
+  This project fuses gaming with education, guiding users to solve real-world problems, explore new tools, and spark innovative solutions for global challenges.
 featuredImage:
   type: ImageBlock